otavioschwanck/mood-nvim/handbook.md

 M-o = Alt or Command + o
 M-S-v = Alt or command + shift + v

+Explaining tmux structure:

+Session = has many windows
+Window = is like a tab on common terminals
+Pane = A split inside a window

 Moviment:

 | Command         | Description                             |